No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

 \subsection{Previous Work}

-In recent years, online learning with delayed feedback has attracted considerable attention (see \citet{cesa2019delay,agarwal2011distributed,neu2010online,mandel2015queue,vernade2017stochastic,Vernade2020}).
-Most literature deals with the multi-armed case with a discrete set of actions.
+In recent years, learning with delayed feedback has attracted considerable attention, ranging from multi-armed bandits (\citet{mandel2015queue}) to Markov decision processes (\citet{neu2010online}) and even distributed optimization (\citet{agarwal2011distributed}).

+Most literature on learning with delayed feedback deals with multi-armed bandits, i.e., with a discrete set of actions.
 Fixed delays were considered in \citet{weinberger2002delayed} and \citet{zinkevich2009slow}.
-Stochastic rewards and stochastic delays have been considered in \citet{pmlr-v80-pike-burke18a}.
-Bandits with adversarial rewards but still stochastic i.i.d. delays were considered in \citet{joulani2013online}. \citet{cesa2019delay} considered an interesting case of communications agents that cooperate to solve a common adversarial bandit problem, where the messages between agents may arrive after a bounded delay with a known bound $d$.
-Recently, advancements were made for the case of stochastic delays \citet{Manegueu2020,Vernade2020,zhou2019learning}.
+Stochastic rewards and stochastic i.i.d. delays have been considered in \citet{pmlr-v80-pike-burke18a}.
+Stochastic i.i.d. delays with random missing samples have been considered in \citet{vernade2017stochastic}.
+Bandits with adversarial rewards but still stochastic i.i.d. delays were considered in \citet{joulani2013online}. \citet{cesa2019delay} considered an interesting case of communicating agents that cooperate to solve a common adversarial bandit problem, where the messages between agents may arrive after a bounded delay with a known bound $d$.
+Recently, advancements were made for the case of stochastic delays, studying arm-dependent delays (\citet{Manegueu2020}), linear bandits (\citet{Vernade2020}) contextual bandits (\citet{zhou2019learning}), and reward-dependent delays (\cite{lancewicki2021stochastic}).
 In contrast, in our scenario, the adversary chooses the delay sequence.

-In \citet{quanrud2015online}, the case of delayed full information feedback has been considered, where the feedback is the costs of all arms (or the gradient of the cost function).
-Our goal here is to address the more challenging bandit feedback scenario, motivated by the multi-agent case.
+In \citet{quanrud2015online}, the case of adversarial delays with full information feedback has been considered, where the feedback is the costs of all arms (or the gradient of the cost function).
+Our goal is to study bandit feedback instead, motivated by the multi-agent scenario.

 In \citet{cesa2018nonstochastic}, a different adversarial bandits with delayed feedback scenario has been studied, where all the feedback that is received at the same round is summed up and cannot be distinguished, and delays are bounded by $d$.
-For both the multi-armed and convex cases, \citet{cesa2018nonstochastic} designed a wrapper algorithm and proved a regret bound for their delayed feedback scenario as a function of the regret of the algorithm being wrapped for the non-delayed scenario.
-For EXP3, the resulting regret bound is $O\left(\sqrt{dTK\ln K}\right)$.
+For both the multi-armed and convex cases, \citet{cesa2018nonstochastic} designed a wrapper algorithm and proved a regret bound for their delayed feedback scenario as a function of the regret of the algorithm being wrapped for the no-delay scenario.
+For EXP3, the resulting regret bound is $O\left(\sqrt{dTK\log K}\right)$.
 Compared to their scenario, we consider time-stamped feedback with delays that can be unbounded.